 As markets move lower, it’s natural to want to sell out of stocks and buy bonds.
 But remember, historically stocks have tended to provide higher returns.

 Investors that stick to a systematic investing plan, like dollar cost averaging, may actually take advantage of stock market downturns to enhance investment return over the long-term.

 Consider the example below:

-- This period includes three bear markets (technology bubble, financial crisis, COVID-19 health crisis) since 2000
+- This period includes four bear markets (technology bubble, financial crisis, COVID-19 health crisis and 2022 inflation) since 2000

-- Yet, Investor A accumulated 106% more wealth by benefitting from short-term volatility to buy more shares of stocks when prices were lower
+- While, Investor A accumulated approximately 145% more wealth by benefitting from short-term volatility to buy more shares of stocks when prices were lower

 A word on risk

 All investments carry a certain degree of risk, including possible loss of principal, and there is no assurance that an investment will provide positive performance over any period of time.
 Nuveen provides investment advisory solutions through its investment specialists.